maxx1128/snappy-personal-site/_posts/2019-10-30-sonic-pi-hotel-california.md

 end
 ```

-The result is a simple yet haunting melody, with the notes grouped in a way that still works.
+The result is a simple yet haunting melody, with the notes grouped in a way that still work.

 ## Use the Chorus for the Atmosphere

-I have the opening chords for the melody, but still, want to use the chorus chords.
+I have the opening chords for the melody, but I still want to make use the chorus chords.
 The melody is already the music's main focus, so I used these chords for some ambiance.
 To get this effect, I used two other Sonic Pi tools - synths and sound effects.

 **Synths are the sounds Sonic Pi uses to executed sounds composed from notes and chords.** So far I've been using the default `beep` synth since it fit with what I wanted.
 But there are dozens to choose from, from pianos to chip noises to pulses to whatever.
 In this case, the `hollow` synth fits perfectly.
 It's described as "a hollow breathy sound constructed from random noise."
 That's great for a fog-like effect, and can be set within specific loops.